 - It's a one-time option It can be called only once. - It's a full LM configuration onboarding All the Network and Security objects will be moved to GM.
-It's not possible to do a partial configuration onboarding. - Only Policy objects can be onboarded.
-All MP only objects will remain on LM. - Onboarding is possible only if 100% of the existing LM Policy network and security configuration is supported by GM - Onboarding will be prevented if any LM object is using a feature not supported by GM, such as VPN or Network Introspection.
+It's not possible to do a partial configuration onboarding. - Only Policy objects can be onboarded All MP only objects will remain on LM. - GM/LM release must share the same first digits (for instance 4.1) Third digit (maintenance release number) can be different. - Onboarding is possible only if 100% of the existing LM Policy network and security configuration is supported by GM - Onboarding will be prevented if any LM object is using a feature not supported by GM, such as VPN or Network Introspection.